rubygsoc/rubygsoc.github.io/_posts/2020-06-13-add-backends-for-gemstash-storage-of-private-gems.md

 1. Would you like help from some mentor for this task?
     - My mentor and I are working well in our discussions.
 One problem I face is having difficulty managing the spec environment for my tests, which uses default configurations that raise some errors.
 If anyone have any experience with that, it'd be great if I can hear some advice.

+### Week 4 (06/28/2020)

+1. What did you accomplish this past week?
+    - I wrote a simple storage abstractualization, and was waiting for review by my mentor.

+1. What will you do this upcoming week?
+    - I'll continue to improve the wrapper class, as well as investigate the bug mentioned in Week 3's update.

+1. What obstacles are impeding your progress?
+    - None so far.

+1. Would you like help from some mentor for this task?
+    - Nope.
+He resolved most of my confusion recently.